TUMFTM/2RC_ECM/readme.md

 ## Basic functionality and Quickstart
 The model is encapsulated in a docker container and can be built as this.

-get into the dockerimage folder: `$ cd dockerimage`
+get into the docker image folder: `$ cd dockerimage`

 Execute `$ . create_docker.sh` This will copy the files and build the docker container tagging it rc_model.
 Make sure to have sudo rights to build.